-- The Seattle International Gateway (SIG) Rail Yard lies immediately east of SR 99 along the entire - length of the SR 99 project limits, and the Whatcom Rail Yard is immediately west of SR 99 in the 2. - 3 vicinity of S. Holgate Street.
-In some areas the closest rail tracks are within 12 feet of the roadway. - The project team is coordinating with the SR 519/I-90 to SR 99 Intermodal Access Project-I/C 4 - Improvements (SR 519 Phase 2) and the SR 99 Deep Bore Tunnel Project.
-5
+The Seattle International Gateway (SIG) Rail Yard lies immediately east of SR 99 and the Whatcom Rail Yard is immediately west of SR 99 in the vicinity of S. Holgate Street.
+In some areas the closest rail tracks are within 12 feet of the roadway.

+The project team is coordinating with the SR 519/I-90 to SR 99 Intermodal Access Project-I/C Improvements (SR 519 Phase 2) and the SR 99 Deep Bore Tunnel Project.

-Proposed Roadway Configuration in Vicinity of S. Holgate 6
+Proposed Roadway Configuration in Vicinity of S. Holgate Street

-Street 7

-The H2K Stage 2 Project will reconstruct the existing SR 99 facility to a new alignment in the south 8
+The H2K Stage 2 Project will reconstruct the existing SR 99 facility along the south portion of the alignment with at-grade, retained fill, and aerial roadways.
+The proposed SR 99 alignment begins major roadwork to the south near S. Walker Street (MP 29.89) with a six-lane, at-grade roadway that transitions to an elevated structure near S. Holgate Street.
+SR 99 is carried over the railroad tracks and South Atlantic Street before returning to grade in the vicinity of S. Royal Brougham Way.

-- portion of the project with at-grade, retained fill, and elevated roadways.
-The new SR 99 alignment 9 - begins major roadwork to the south near S. Walker Street (MP 29.89) with a six-lane, at-grade 10 - roadway that transitions to an elevated structure near S. Holgate Street.
-SR 99 continues to traverse 11 - over the railroad tracks and South Atlantic Street before returning to an at-grade roadway in the 12 - vicinity of S. Royal Brougham Way, MP?????.
-13 - The roadway lane and shoulder layout consists of a 4-foot left shoulder, three 12-foot lanes, and a 14 - 15 10-foot-wide right shoulder for both the northbound and southbound roadways.
-The northbound - 16 and southbound left and right shoulders will vary along the S. Holgate Curve in order to maximize - 17 the stopping sight distance (SSD) and accommodate existing site constraints. - 18 The SR 99 Corridor Analysis established the design speed for SR 99 as 50 mph in the northbound - direction and 55mph in the southbound direction from the southern project limit to the vicinity of 19 - 20 S. King Street, with a posted speed of 50 mph along this roadway segment (SR 99 Corridor Analysis, - 21 (month 2009)).
+The full standard mainline roadway lane and shoulder layout consist of a 4-foot left shoulder, three 12-foot lanes, and a 10-foot-wide right shoulder for both the northbound and southbound roadways.
+The proposed northbound and southbound left and right shoulders will vary along the S. Holgate Curve in order to maximize the stopping sight distance (SSD) and accommodate existing site constraints.

+The SR 99 Corridor Analysis_established the design speed for SR 99 as 50 mphin the northbound direction and 55mph in the southbound direction from the southern project limit to the vicinity of S. King Street, with an anticipated posted speed of 50 mph along this roadway segment (SR 99 Corridor Analysis, (month 2009)).

-- The design speed for this project is 50 mph from the southern project limits to the vicinity of S. 22 - Royal Brougham Way.
-The design speed is reduced to 40 mph north of S. Royal Brougham Way 23 - through the transition section (SR 99 transitions from an at-grade side-by-side roadway to an aerial - 25 stacked structure) to where SR 99 re-connects onto the existing Viaduct structure just north the - Railroad Way ramps, MP??.
-26 - Table 1 summarizes those geometric design elements that are proposed for deviations on SR 99 in 27 - 28 the vicinity of S. Holgate Street.
+The design speed for this project is 50 mph from the southern project limits to the vicinity of S. Royal Brougham Way.
+At S. Royal Brougham Way, the design speed is reduced to 40 mph north of S. Royal Brougham Way through the transition section where SR 99 transitions from an at-grade side-by-side roadway to an aerial stacked structure and re-connects to the existing Viaduct just north the Railroad Way ramps.

+Table 1 summarizes those geometric design elements that are proposed for deviations on SR 99 in the vicinity of S. Holgate Street.
 The station limits of the deviations are listed in Tables 2 and 3.